-The New York Spread of Hours law requires an extra hour of pay when an hourly employee (“non-exempt,” as in “not exempt from receiving overtime”) has a workday that begins and ends more than ten hours apart.
+The New York Spread of Hours law requires an extra hour of pay when an hourly employee has a workday that begins and ends more than 10 hours apart.

 If you’re a retailer or restaurateur in New York state, you’re likely already very familiar with this law (and the exceptions).
 It’s worth noting, though, that as the minimum wage in New York state increases, so too will your spread of hours payments to your employees, adding to your labor costs.